atlassian-arm/docker-bamboo-agent-base/README.md

 * Modify or replace the [Jinja](https://jinja.palletsprojects.com/) templates under `config`; _NOTE_: The files must have the `.j2` extensions.
 However you don't have to use template variables if you don't wish.
-* Build the new image with e.g: `docker build --tag my-agent-image .`
+* Build the new image with e.g: `docker build --build-arg BAMBOO_VERSION=X.Y.Z --tag my-agent-image .`
 * Optionally push to a registry, and deploy.

 # Issue tracker